Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

-Having derived the HJB equation for each of the models under consideration, we now proceed to the analysis of their solutions under specific model--inspired assumptions.
-In particular, we work under the notion of classical solutions to the equations from Section \ref{Section:Hamilton-Jacobi-Bellman PIDE via the Dynamic Programming Principle}, and defer the discussion of viscosity solutions to Section~\ref{Verification theorems and viscosity solutions}.
-Since the framework encompasses models with similar characteristics, we follow the same road map as in the previous sections, starting from the simplest specification and mentioning only the changes that arise as the complexity increases.
+Since the framework encompasses models with similar characteristics, we follow the same roadmap as in the previous sections, starting from the simplest specification and mentioning only the changes that arise as the complexity increases.
 It is important to note that under the standing assumptions, the structure of the control problem cannot be altered substantially (in particular, the control of the agent is restricted to the trend or drift of the system and never on the noise or jump component).
 As a consequence, many of the results obtained for the base model extend naturally to the subsequent specifications.
 This is due to the fact that the Hamiltonian is preserved, which in turn maintains most of the structure of the optimality conditions for the controls.